ValentinKuhn/Conversational_SQL/README.md

 2. **Database**: A sample database mimicking a social media platform with three tables: `users`, `posts`, and `comments`.

-3. **LLM**: A Flask API that processes requests from the frontend and interacts with the OpenAI Chat backend to generate responses.
+3. **Gateway**: A Flask API that processes requests from the frontend and interacts with the OpenAI Chat backend to generate responses.

 ## Running the Project
 To run the project, follow these steps: